Portraits

 Hindoo won seven of his nine races at age two, his two defeats suffered in races he ran after he had been brought home and turned out following his successive wins.
 Despite losing the Windsor Hotel Stakes, trailing third by a length, and in the next race coming second by a length to the good race filly, Thora, to whom he conceded eight pounds, he was considered the champion of his year.
 His wins included the Colt and Filly Stakes at Lexington, and the Alexander Stakes and Tennessee Stakes at Louisville, at distances of six, four and six furlongs each.
 Shipped to St. Louis, he won the Juvenile Stakes and the Jockey Club Stakes, the latter race a mile, which he won by six lengths.
 Sent to Chicago he won the six furlong Criterion Stakes, and then the Tremont Hotel Stakes over a mile.

-At the end of his two year old year, he was purchased for $15,000 by the Dwyer brothers--Mike and Phil--who raced their horses hard; the more successful the horse, the harder it was tried.
+At the end of his two year old season, he was purchased for $15,000 by the Dwyer brothers--Mike and Phil--who raced their horses hard; the more successful the horse, the harder it was tried.
 Hindoo, unlike other promising horses whom the Dwyers overraced, held up well under this regimen, winning eighteen races in succession, and losing the final two of his twenty races his three year old season.
 He was blessed with a calm temperament, "...a sweeter-tempered colt never sported silk," and great courage, never failing to respond to his Jockey's request.
 He typically ran from behind, or with the field, holding something in reserve for his jockey in almost all his three year old races, James McLaughlin, to call upon when needed.
 His trainer was James Rowe, who had also trained Luke Blackburn, the horse to which Hindoo was most often, and usually favorably, compared.
 Rowe, who later quit the Dwyers in protest over the great filly Miss Woodford's overracing, would go on to train the good racehorse and great sire, Commando.

 Hindoo's third season wins included the 1-1/2 mile Blue Ribbon Stakes, the Kentucky Derby, the Clark Stakes, a purse stakes at Jerome Park, the Tidal Stakes, the Coney Island Derby, the Ocean Stakes -- meeting and beating older horses for the first time -- the Lorillard Stakes, and a walkover at Monmouth park.
 He went on to win the 1-3/4 mile Travers Stakes, then the Sequel Stakes by six lengths, followed by the United States Hotel Stakes, the 2 mile Kenner Stakes, the Champion Stakes, the Jersey St. Leger, and, finally, two match races against Sir Hugh in mile heats.
 The closest any of his rivals came to him during this amazing undefeated streak was a length behind, and most of his wins were much more decisive.